10tanmay100/Covid-19-Image-Classifier/README.md

 # Covid-19-Image-Classifier
-Helping Deep Learning and AI Enthusiasts like me to contribute to improving COVID-19 detection using just Chest X-rays.
+Helping Deep Learning and AI Enthusiasts like me to contribute to improving COVID-19 detection using just Chest X-rays .
+This is my dL Project.